mikeknapp/candy-machine/README.md

 A browser window should automatically open: `http://127.0.0.1:5000/`

-## Running Image Tagger on GPU
+## Using the GPU for Image Tagging

 Requires CUDA 12.2 and cuDNN8.x.

-Step 1: Activated the Python venv.
+1. Activate the Python venv.
 (Look inside run.bat for clues on how to do that.)

-Step 2: Install `onnxruntime-gpu`
+2. Install `onnxruntime-gpu`

 ```sh
 pip install onnxruntime-gpu --extra-index-url \